Most lameness issues with a horse indicate problems with the horses foot.

 The Next Steps

-If the vet has managed to establish from their initial examination the cause of the lameness, whether it be a hoof issue, arthritis or something else, they can then begin to treat it or investigate the issue further.
+If the vet has managed to establish from their initial examination the cause of the lameness, whether it be a hoof issue (such as ringbone or sesamoid injuries) arthritis, a DDFT injury or something else, they can then begin to treat it or investigate the issue further.
 Such investigations may include a local anaesthetic known as a nerve block being injected into the leg to see if this helps the horse’s movement.
 If the movement improves, the area where you have injected will be the issue as the horse is fine if it cannot feel it.
 You may, therefore, be asked to ride your horse during the process to help with the diagnosis.

 Further Technological Diagnostic Measures